-The worst mass shooting in our nation’s history kills 50 innocent people, wounds 53 and suddenly that tweet promoting your blog on the top 5 ways to drive traffic to your site is irrelevant.
+The worst mass shooting in our nation’s history killed 50 innocent people and wounded 53 – suddenly that tweet promoting your blog on the top 5 ways to drive traffic to your site is irrelevant.
 When your entire timeline on Twitter and Facebook is being flooded with people mourning, the last thing you want is for your brand to come off as tone deaf (at best) and insulting (at worst), by tweeting and posting promotional content.

 Social media isn’t a 9-5 job.
 Life happens outside of that time block, and as social media managers, our job is to always be plugged into what’s happening in the news so that we can react to it in a timely manner.
 We’ve blogged about real time marketing and how it can be a clever way to capitalize on a pop-culture moment (think Oreo’s dunk in the dark Superbowl Tweet).
 But what about when tragedy strikes?
 How should brands respond to catastrophes like the Orlando shooting?